logicaldami/engrshege/README.md

 I am a value-oriented Mobile App Developer (Flutter) with an ever-learning spirit. <br>
 I love books and content that helps open my mind to opportunities and new tools for improving my skillsets.

-- :zap: I have skills relevant to bringing ideas into reality through thoughtful strategies from sketches, design, and development to create mobile applications (Android and iOS) that make both users and businesses happy.
+:zap: I have skills relevant to bringing ideas into reality through thoughtful strategies from sketches, design, and development to create mobile applications (Android and iOS) that make both users and businesses happy.

-- :seedling: In my free time, I create tech related content on <a href="https://Instagram.com/stacktribe">StackTribe</a> to help people learn web development easily.
+:seedling: In my free time, I create tech related content on <a href="https://Instagram.com/stacktribe">StackTribe</a> to help people learn web development easily.

-- :telescope: I can perform very well as an indie hacker and likewise work hand-in-hand with a team of experienced developers, I can imagine all the knowledge packed together as one!
+:telescope: I can perform very well as an indie hacker and likewise work hand-in-hand with a team of experienced developers, you can imagine all the knowledge packed together as one!

 ---